Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Methodology

-Secondly, we investigate the relationship between LM adoption and trust levels as measured by a correlation analysis.
-Since adoption is a binary categorical variable (non-users v. users) and trust levels are ordinal data, a point-biserial correlation analysis was deemed the most appropriate method.
-We use the function below \cite{cureton1956rank},
+For \textbf{RQ2}, we investigated the relationship between LLM adoption and trust levels.
+Since LLM adoption is a binary variable (non-users vs.\ users) and trust levels are ordinal data, the point-biserial correlation coefficient was deemed the most appropriate measure.
+This method quantifies the association between a binary variable and an ordinal variable, allowing us to measure the difference between binary features.
+The detailed equation of the point-biserial correlation coefficient and statistical significance testing is provided in Appendix~\ref{appendix:point-biserial}.
+We explain how it measures the mean difference in trust levels between the two groups relative to the overall variability in trust scores.